Trading

 What Activity Code 4690.9 Covers

 Activity code 4690.9 falls under Non-Specialised Wholesale Trade and permits the holder to trade in a broad range of goods, including glass bottles and glass containers.
-Under this classification, your licence covers the purchase, sale, import, export, and re-export of glass bottles across commercial, industrial, and consumer segments.
+Under this classification, your license covers the purchase, sale, import, export, and re-export of glass bottles across commercial, industrial, and consumer segments.

 This means your business can legally supply glass bottles to food and beverage manufacturers, pharmaceutical companies, cosmetic brands, hospitality operators, and retail distributors.
-The licence also supports trading in associated glass packaging products, giving you flexibility to expand your product range over time.
+The license also supports trading in associated glass packaging products, giving you flexibility to expand your product range over time.

-Who This Licence Suits
+Who This License Suits

 International glass bottle manufacturers seeking a UAE distribution hub